Summary

 What to display in videos?

 Human touch requires… well, humans!
 At the end of the day, the best interface is your face.
-Nothing can attest to that better than one of the main success-factors in bricks and mortar retail selling: the ability to connect with a person, face to face.
+Nothing can attest to that better than one of the main success factors in bricks and mortar retail selling: the ability to connect with a person, face to face.

-How long should videos last for?
+How long should E-commerce videos last?

-You should put in practice what we all learned from social media “stories”: the shorter, the better.
-To fully catch your visitors’ attention, we recommend content lasting between 10 to 30 seconds.
-The only exception that can take you to 90 seconds is when your message provides true value, such as a tutorial on how to use a complicated product.
+You should put into practice what we all learned from social media “stories”: the shorter, the better.
+To fully catch your different visitors’ attention, we recommend content lasting between 10 to 30 seconds.
+The only exception that can take you to 90 seconds is when your message provides true value, such as a tutorial on how to utilize a complicated product.

 What video formatting should you use?